The-Leapers/signatures/README.md

 9. After testing, merge `develop` to `main` to deploy to GitHub Pages

 See `template.html` for detailed inline instructions and TODO comments.
-See `GIT_FLOW.md` for complete workflow instructions.
+See `GIT_FLOW_PROJECT.md` for project-specific workflow instructions.
+See `GIT_FLOW.md` for general Git Flow concepts and advanced topics.

 ## Usage